amaillo/MH-Pointers-Tool/README.md

     > **Note for MHP3rd:** Some files require an additional **global offset** provided by the user.
 This is because the main pointer points to a series of 4 null values, so an extra offset is needed to correct the calculation.

     After filling in the required fields and continuing, a new window will appear.
 Here you must manually select the pointer(s) to be used.
 This creates a `.pt` (Pointers Table) file in the `MH-Pointers-Tool/Pointers Tables` folder.
 This file contains all the data related to the pointers table and will be loaded automatically in the future.
 You can also load it manually via **Menu > Load Pointers Table**.

+	> **Note:** This mode has 2 ways of deciding what to do after editing a string.
+	*'Keep' mode: Will maintain the size of the file.
+If you delete any character, a null value (00) will be added at the end of the section.
+If you add any character, it will follow the behaviour of the standard mode.
+	*'Don't keep' mode: Will add or remove characters without maintaining the size of the file, but obviously still will maintain the pointers and strings structure.
+If the last string is edited and contains extra null values, those will be deleted.

 -   **Monster Hunter Quest files (.mib/.bin) support**<br />
     *Added in v1.2.0*